quachpas/cap_flashcards/README.md

 How to install :
 1. Move everything in the Web folder to your webserver root folder.
-2. Modify `$path_to_script` in `index.php`
+2. Modify parameters : `$path_to_script_folder`, `$path_to_theme_file`, `$path_to_compile_script`.
-2. Give appropriate ownerships/permissions recursively
+3. Give appropriate ownerships/permissions recursively
-3. Don't forget to install the fonts (Dancing Script and Roboto Condensed), i.e. move all `.ttf` files in `/usr/share/fonts/truetype` for example.
+4. Don't forget to install the fonts (Dancing Script and Roboto Condensed), i.e. move all `.ttf` files in `/usr/share/fonts/truetype` for example.
-4. Adjust maximum script execution time, and max file upload size accordingly to your uses.
+5. Adjust maximum script execution time, and max file upload size accordingly to your uses.
 The script can take quite a long time to compile large amounts of flashcards.

 ## TeX Live and Inkscape